nikolaygit/webdev/Javascript/JS_Knowledge.md

 * Those things that change relatively often can be written in an OO style.
 * Those that are unlikely to change but are subject to being operated upon by a changing cast of entities should be written in a more FP style.

+### FP in JavaScript

+* YES: first-class function, lambdas/anonymous functions with closures
+* NO: recursion through tail call optimization, pattern matching, lazy evaluation, homoiconicity

+* **pure function** is a function have no side effects.
+It always returns the same result given the same arguments.
+* **closure** is a function containing one or more free variables.
+Free variable are not bound within the function environment.
+[Read](https://leanpub.com/javascript-allonge/read#closures)
+* **higher-order function** is a function that either takes functions as arguments or returns a function (or both).
+* **combinator** is a higher-order pure function that takes only functions as arguments and returns a function.
+* **function decorator** is a higher-order function that takes one function as an argument, returns another function, and the returned function is a variation of the argument function.

+Building blocks:
+* **composition** - chaining functions
+* **partial application** - applying only some of the arguments of a function

 ### Learn